Madhumitha7528/Reestar/README.md

 - Responsive design for mobile, tablet, and desktop
 - Homepage with hero section and call-to-action
-- Menu page displaying items with pricing
+- Menu page displaying items
 - About section and contact information
 - Clean and modern layout using only HTML5 & CSS3